Machine Explanations and Human Understanding

-\para{Expanding human intuitions.} Another way that explanations can improve human understanding is by expanding human intuitions (see \figref{fig:explanation_expand} in the appendix).
-Consider the example of ``Chicago'' as an important indicator for deceptive reviews in \citet{lai2020chicago}. ``Chicago'' is reliably associated with deceptive reviews in this dataset are for two reasons: 1) people are less likely to provide specific details when they write fictional texts (theory I); 2) deceptive reviews in this dataset are written by crowdworkers on mechanical Turk for hotels in Chicago (fact II).
-Highlighting the word for ``Chicago'' (relevance) and its connection with deceptive reviews (mechanism) is counterintuitive to most humans because this is not part of common human intuitions.
-But if machine explanations can expand human intuitions and help humans derive theory I, this can lead to improvement of the human understanding of \taskboundary (i.e., humans develop new knowledge from machine explanations).
+\para{Expanding human intuitions.} Another way that explanations can improve human understanding is by expanding human intuitions (see \figref{fig:explanation_expand} in the Appendix).
+As an example of counterintuitive explanations, the word ``Chicago'' is highlighted as an important factor for deceptive review~\citep{lai2020chicago} for two reasons: 1) deceptive reviews in this dataset are written by crowdworkers for hotels in Chicago; 2) people are less likely to provide specific details (such as which street/specific neighborhood) when they write fictional texts.
+Highlighting the word for ``Chicago'' (relevance) and its connection with deceptive reviews (mechanism) is counterintuitive to humans because this is not part of existing human knowledge.
+But if machine explanations can expand human intuitions and help humans derive theory I, this can lead to improvement in human understanding of \taskboundary (i.e., humans develop new knowledge from machine explanations).
 Formally, the key change in the diagram for this scenario is that $E$ influences human intuitions in the next time step $H_{t+1}$.